Twelve Pillars to Peace and Prosperity Party

 The Twelve Pillars to Peace and Prosperity Party (TP4) was a feminist political party in Solomon Islands.
 Launched on 30 May 2010 by Delma Nori, it was the first "women's party" in the country's history.
 Its stated aim was "to provide a channel for mobilization of women and men who believe in a democratic process that is gender friendly".
+The party's broader platform included the decentralisation funding so rural areas will have better services, and cutting the size of government.

 It took part in the 2010 general election, seeking to have women elected to a Parliament which, in its outgoing legislature, contained no female representatives.
 It also called for a more equitable share of the country's resources.
+The party faced considerable push back and many early supporters withdrew their support.
+Speaking to media, Nori commented "My party will not tolerate this sort of behavior” and that women could carry roles in public office as ably as men.

 Its membership was not restricted to women.